team-balloonicorn/deno-backend-starter/README.md

 ## Environment variables

-The application is configured using environment variables, and in development these will be loaded from `./secrets.jsonc`.
-The `./secrets-example.jsonc` can be used as a base when creating this file.
+The application is configured using environment variables, and in development these will be loaded from `./secrets.env`.
+The `./secrets-example.env` can be used as a base when creating this file.

-- `APPLICTION_KEY`: A secret used to sign sessions.
+- `SIGNING_SECRET`: A secret used to sign sessions.